torischuyler/torischuyler.github.io/README.md

 This repository contains lesson plans for:

-- **Young Learners**: Fun, engaging media and digital literacy lessons to help K-12 kids safely and confidently navigate the digital world.
+- **Young Learners**: Fun, engaging digital literacy lessons to help K-12 kids safely and confidently navigate the digital world.
 - **Developers**: Easy-to-understand fundamentals of computer systems, starting with the boot process and kernel.

 ## About